 An explanation of the causes, symptoms and treatment for corneal ulcers

 The cornea is the transparent structure at the front of the eye that allows light to enter.
 Traumatic injury, most commonly a scratch, can damage the cornea and lead to corneal ulceration.
+This may require specialist veterinary ophthalmology.

 What is a corneal ulcer?